y3owk1n/govim/README.md

 **Default hotkey:** `Cmd+Shift+J`

 1. Press the hotkey
-2. Type the hint label (will move the cursor to the position selected)
+2. In the hint selection mode, type the hint label (will move the cursor to the position selected)
+3. At the same time, press `tab` to enter scroll mode directly without selecting a hint
-3. Start scrolling
+4. Start scrolling

 Press `esc` anytime to quit the scroll mode.
+Press `tab` to toggle between direct scroll and hint selection to move your cursor.

 Vim-style navigation keys: